A Walk In The Park: Parks & Monuments Within An Hour's Drive of Downtown

 Hang Out With The Presidents

 Take a selfie with presidents George, Thomas, Theodore and Abe at Mount Rushmore National Memorial.
-Head south of downtown Rapid City, and you’ll stumble upon four 60-foot American presidents carved into stone stoically watching over the rolling picturesque landscape.
+Head about 30 minutes south before stumbling upon four 60-foot American presidents carved into stone stoically watching over the rolling picturesque landscape.
 Look up at the timeless “shrine to democracy,” proudly standing as a symbol of our nation’s freedom, liberty and the power of a dream.
 Hear the stories and learn the history of the notable memorial on the award-winning, self-guided audio tour or multimedia tour as you stroll the scenic route throughout the park.
-Meander along the Presidential Trail half-mile loop for unexpected views of the iconic faces.
+Meander along the Presidential Trail loop for unexpected views of the iconic faces.
 Various wildlife roam the grounds; you’re likely to spot mountain goats, chipmunks and mule deer, to name a few!
 Learn about the tools and techniques used to carve the mountain sculpture at the Sculptor’s Studio, which includes stories from the workers, tool demonstrations and the artist’s working model.
 During the evenings, travelers come together for the seasonal Lighting Ceremony.
 A remarkable sense of pride beams from the memorial as sculpture lights up the night sky.
-Don’t forget to grab a taste of history with a scoop—or two—of Thomas Jefferson’s original 1870 ice-cream recipe at the Carve rs Café
+Don’t forget to grab a taste of history with a scoop—or two—of Thomas Jefferson’s original 1870 ice-cream recipe at the Carvers Café.

 Embark On An Inspiring Adventure